beveradb/sonoff-lan-mode-homeassistant/README.md

 - Sonoff Slampher
 - Sonoff SV
 - Sonoff Touch EU/US
-- Any other Sonoff / eWeLink device

 ## Unsupported Devices
+ - Sonoff iFan03
- - None known at this point (although any that can't run a V3+ firmware will not work)
+ - Any that can't run V3+ firmware

 However, I am very confident that if your device works with the eWeLink app in LAN Mode, we can get it working with this component - we might need a bit of joint investigation (e.g. `tcpdump` of communication from app) first to get it working!